 Now I like to think of myself as a nice person.
 I try to love people and treat them with respect.
-But I confess that there are some people I struggle to love.
-Annoying drivers are one.
-Time Warner customer service is another.
-I made the mistake of calling them yesterday.
-After multiple transfers and being put on hold for an hour, only to be told the exact opposite of what I had previously been told, I think I may have eventually been rerouted to Dante's inner circle of hell.
-Judas says hi.
+But 10 minutes into New York City traffic, and I was ready to kill someone.
+The murder rate in the City suddenly seemed perfectly reasonable.
+Of course, even outside the City, there are some people I struggle to love: telemarketers, drivers in the Wegmans parking lot, and almost any Internet customer service.
+Several times, I have made the mistake of calling Time Warner or Spectrum, only eventually to be rerouted to Dante's inner circle of hell.

 At first glance, we'd expect the centurion in our Scripture passage this morning to be one of these hard-to-love cases.
-He is a soldier of Rome, an enforcer of the oppression of the Israel, a slave owner.
+He is a soldier of Rome, an enforcer of the oppression of the Israel, an enslaver of other human beings.
 Maybe this is a story about loving your enemy.
 And indeed that may be the story for Jesus, who has just, moments earlier, been preaching about love of enemy.
 But for the elders in this passage, who come to speak to Jesus on the centurion's behalf, something else seems to be going on.
 They don't seem to regard the centurion as an enemy at all.

 We're never really told who they are.
 We know they jump at the chance to help out the centurion, wanting to please this rich and influential figure.
 We know that this relationship has worked out pretty well for them; this centurion has been their friend, their patron.
-He's built them a synagogue in exchange for loyalty and public support.
+He's built them a house of worship in exchange for loyalty and public support.

-These may also be the same leaders who criticized Jesus not long ago for healing on the Sabbath and for forgiving sins.
-They had no interest in Jesus' healing when it was for crowds of poor people creating traffic and noise in their small fishing village.
+These may also be the same leaders who criticized Jesus for healing on the Sabbath.
+They had no interest in Jesus' healing when it was for crowds of poor people creating traffic and noise in their village.
 But now that a powerful person wants Jesus' help, they're perfectly willing to bend the same law they were so keen on enforcing moments ago (the same law that would prevent a rabbi like Jesus from entering the house of a Gentile).

-We also know that the elders are adamant that this centurion is "worthy" of Jesus' help, of his time and energy, of his love.
-He's worthy because of this system of patronage, of what he has done and could do in the future for them.
+We also know that the elders are adamant that this centurion is "worthy" of Jesus' help.
+He's worthy because of what he has done and could do in the future for them.

 There's one more thing we know: they're wrong.
 Jesus doesn't help this man because he's "worthy" or because he's going to offer something in return.
 In fact, the centurion himself tells Jesus twice that he is "unworthy."
-Jesus helps because that's what he's called to do.
+Jesus helps because that's what Jesus does.

 So who are these elders, these people who have become overly enamored with wealth and power, these arbiters of who's worthy of attention and who's not?
 I looked up the Greek word used in our text to get an answer.
 Typically, we'd expect a term such as Pharisee or Sadducee, but no, what I found was a distinctive word: presbyteros.
 Presbyterian.
 They're Presbyterians!
-Now, as many of you will know, we're called Presbyterians because we have elders, presbyteroi, in the same way that we call Episcopalians "Episcopalians" because they have bishops.
+Now, as many of you will know, we're called Presbyterians because we have elders, presbyteroi.
 Still, I wonder if there's not a message for us here.

 At first, it might feel odd to equate us Presbyterians with these elders.
-We are inclusive.
-We want and try to love everyone, just as Jesus commanded.
+We try to love everyone, just as Jesus commanded.
 We care about social justice.
 This very congregation was forged in the fight to abolish slavery.
-It has worked hard to welcome all kinds of people.
-And just this past Sunday, where were we but with more than a hundred of this city's hungry, feeding them and getting to know them?
-We like the idea of loving people who are different from us; we will stand up and fight for this idea.
+It has worked hard to welcome all people.